Holiday Lettings in The Cotswolds

 Bourton-on-the-Water GL54 2AF (www.theoldnewinn.co.uk/village.htm): A model of the actual village built of Cotswold stone to 1/9 scale in 1937.
 The River Windrush flows under Bourton’s famous bridges.
 The beeches, cherries and chestnuts are all in miniature.
 Music in the churches and of course, the model of the model;

 Most people who visit the Cotswolds do some walking, even if it is just a stroll to the village pub!
 The area contains some of England’s most beautiful countryside and there are over 3,000 miles of public footpaths, to enable visitors to fully discover this rich landscape.
+Each property here on Bolthole Retreats has suggested walks and bike routes.
 Long distance trails in, or passing through, the Cotswolds include:

 - The Cotswold Way;

 - The D’arcy Dalton Way;

 Chipping Campden (www.cotswoldhouse.com): Set in a converted coach house in the gardens, the Cotswold House Spa features treatment rooms, a superb hydrotherapy pool and Turkish hammam room.

 Daylesford (www.daylesfordorganic.com): A nourishing space for self-reflection, understanding and rejuvenation.
 Yoga, pilates and meditation classes, workshops hosted by visiting therapists, facials, massage treatments and consultations provide exceptional holistic care for the mind, body and spirit.

 Chipping Campden: Spoil yourself with the most progressive, comprehensive range of spa facial, bath and body experiences that deliver the most amazing results every time.
 Indulge in signature treatments to reconnect body, mind and soul, from head to toe and from outside in.